sujith-eag/vu-library/docs/mca/speech.md

 Is this Secction A?, Section B?
 >>>>>>>
-It is Both the Section??
+It is Both Section A and B??

 Oh Seniors Section A and B also Present
+Also MCA Faculty..

+Oh MCA Union Set.

 Why?
 No class today?
-everyone enjoy only, ok, have fun..
+everyone want to just enjoy only, ok, ok, have fun, i also have fun..

-Why you sir late for event also,
+Why you sir late for fun event also,
 >>>>>>>
 Traffic? ok ok you go back to traffic